linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 The present value of the annuity is the present value of the first perpetuity minus the present value of the delayed perpetuity, or  $\frac{1}{r}\left[1 - \frac{1}{(1 + r)^T}\right]$ .

 not sell at par.
-For example, if the interest rate rises to  $10\%$  (5\% per six months), the bond's present value will fall by \$189.29 to \$ 810.71, as follows:
+For example, if the interest rate rises to $10\%$ (5\% per six months), the bond's present value will fall by $\$189.29$ to $\$810.71$, as follows:

 $$
-\begin{array}{l} \$ 40 \times Annuity factor (5 \%, 60) + \$ 1,000 \times PV factor (5 \%, 60) \\ = \$ 7 5 7.
-1 7 + \$ 5 3.
-5 4 = \$ 8 1 0.
-7 1 \\ \end{array}
+\begin{array}{l} \$40 \times \text{Annuity factor}(5\%, 60) + \$1,000 \times \text{PV factor}(5\%, 60) \\ = \$757.17 + \$53.54 = \$810.71 \\ \end{array}
 $$

 At a higher discount rate, the present value of the payments (and therefore, the equilibrium bond price) is lower.
 Therefore, bond prices fall as market interest rates rise.
 This illustrates a crucial general rule in bond valuation.

 Bond values are tedious to calculate without a spreadsheet or a financial calculator, but they are easy to calculate with either.
 Financial calculators designed with present and future value formulas already programmed can greatly simplify calculations of the sort we just encountered in Example 14.2.
 The basic financial calculator uses five keys that correspond to the inputs for time-value-of-money problems such as bond pricing:

 1. $n$ is the number of time periods.
 For a bond, $n$ equals the number of periods until maturity.
 If the bond makes semiannual payments, $n$ is the number of half-year periods or, equivalently, the number of semiannual coupon payments.
 For example, if the bond has 10 years until maturity, you would enter 20 for $n$ because each payment period is one-half year.
 2. $i$ is the interest rate per period, expressed as a percentage (not as a decimal).
-For example, if the interest rate is  $6\%$ , you would enter 6, not .06.
+For example, if the interest rate is $6\%$, you would enter 6, not .06.
 3. PV is the present value.
 Many calculators require that PV be entered as a negative number because the purchase of the bond entails a cash outflow, while the receipt of coupon payments and face value are cash inflows.
 4. $FV$ is the future value or face value of the bond.
 In general, FV is interpreted as a one-time future cash flow, which, for bonds, is the face (i.e., par) value.
 5. PMT is the amount of any recurring payment.
 For coupon bonds, PMT is the coupon payment; for zero-coupon bonds, PMT is zero.

 Given any four of these inputs, the calculator will solve for the fifth.
 We can illustrate with the bond presented in Example 14.2.

-# Example 14.3 Bond Pricing on a Financial Calculator
+**Example 14.3 Bond Pricing on a Financial Calculator**

-To find the bond value when the annual market interest rate is  $8\%$ , you would enter these inputs (in any order): n 60 The bond has a maturity of 30 years, so it makes 60 semiannual payments.
+To find the bond value when the annual market interest rate is $8\%$, you would enter these inputs (in any order): n 60 The bond has a maturity of 30 years, so it makes 60 semiannual payments.

 i 4 The semiannual market interest rate is $4\%$

-FV 1,000 The bond will provide a one-time cash flow of 1,000 when it matures.
+FV 1000 The bond will provide a one-time cash flow of $\$1,000$ when it matures.

-PMT 40 Each semiannual coupon payment is 40.
+PMT 40 Each semiannual coupon payment is $\$40$.

 Here is a trap to avoid.
 You should not confuse the bond's coupon rate, which determines the interest paid to the bondholder, with the market interest rate.
 Once a bond is issued, its coupon rate is fixed.
 When the market interest rate increases, investors discount any fixed payments at a higher discount rate, which implies that present values and bond prices fall.

 On most calculators, you now punch the "compute" key (labeled COMP or CPT) and then enter PV to obtain the present value today of the bond's cash flows.
-If you do this, you should find a value of  $-1,000$ .
+If you do this, you should find a value of $-\$1,000$.
 The negative sign signifies that while the investor receives cash flows from the bond, the price you must pay to buy the bond is a cash outflow, or a negative cash flow.

-If you want to find the value of the bond when the interest rate is  $10\%$  (the second part of Example 14.2), just enter  $5\%$  for the semiannual interest rate (type "5" and then "i"), and when you compute PV, you will find that it is  $-810.71$ .
+If you want to find the value of the bond when the interest rate is $10\%$ (the second part of Example 14.2), just enter $5\%$ for the semiannual interest rate (type "5" and then "i"), and when you compute PV, you will find that it is $-\$810.71$.

-Figure 14.3 shows the value of the 30-year,  $8\%$  coupon bond for a range of interest rates, including  $8\%$ , at which the bond will sell at par, and  $10\%$ , at which it will sell for 810.71.
+Figure 14.3 shows the value of the 30-year, $8\%$ coupon bond for a range of interest rates, including $8\%$, at which the bond will sell at par, and $10\%$, at which it will sell for $\$810.71$.
 The negative slope illustrates the inverse relationship between bond values and the interest rate.
 The shape of the curve in Figure 14.3 implies that an increase in the interest rate results in a smaller decline in value than the increase resulting from a rate decrease of equal magnitude.
 This property is called convexity because of the convex shape of the valuation curve.
 This curvature reflects the fact that progressive increases in the interest rate result in progressively smaller reductions in bond value.
 Therefore, the curve becomes flatter at higher interest rates.
 We return to convexity in Chapter 16.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/0afe6769056a2c047130b3e6a8e9de598de6b6339c2a1cb09eca16726d2ffd5a.jpg)

-# Concept Check 14.2
+**Concept Check 14.2**

 Calculate the value of the 30-year, $8\%$ coupon bond if the market interest rate falls from $4\%$ to $3\%$ per half-year.
-Compare the increase in value when the interest rate falls from  $4\%$  to  $3\%$  to the loss of value when the rate increases from  $4\%$  to  $5\%$ .
+Compare the increase in value when the interest rate falls from $4\%$ to $3\%$ to the loss of value when the rate increases from $4\%$ to $5\%$.

 Corporate bonds typically are issued at par value.
 This means that the underwriters of the bond issue (the firms that market the bonds to the public for the issuing corporation) must choose a coupon rate that very closely approximates market yields.
 If the coupon rate is inadequate, investors will not be willing to pay par value for the bond.